Introduction to Events, Activities, Groups and Sections

 So you've created your Event and sent out invitations, now what?
 Well, the first thing to do is pat yourself on the back for all your hard work.
 Next, after you've waited for invitees to have time to respond you can go to the Track tab within your Event and start looking at RSVP and Survey Question responses.
 For more information on Track, please consult the articles:

 Another advanced option, is to set up Assignments.
-To do so you will need to have created a Places List.
+To do so you will need to have created a Section.
 But doing so gives you powerful options for creating groupings and/or assigning roles and responsibilities.
 For more information on Assignments please read the article Creating Assignments.

 And that's about it!
 There are more intricacies to learn about Eventene, but if you've followed the guide above you should now know how to create Events using Eventene.
 If you have any questions or issues, please reach out to us at email@example.com